expresspigeon/blog/src/content/kb/transactional/transactional-send.md

 }
 ~~~~

-In a call above, the `id` represents an ID of a message that was sent.
+In the call above, the `id` represents an ID of a message that was sent.
 You can use this value in order to get a [report on the status of this message](transactional-reporting-for-single-message).